ibebrett/zigzag/README.md

 ## Current Status

-Right now building an experemintal port.

-##
+Right now building an experemintal port of another project I have worked on (ibebrett) in rust.
+The initial commits are going to be hacking and trying things out.